 RENOVATIONS AND MAJOR EXPANSION

 The transformations of the building undertaken between 2011 and 2014 have both helped to preserve and reveal the characteristic architectural elements of the Art Nouveau period.
 Fully restored, the library has regained its original colours.
 The Art Nouveau stained glass windows that adorn the ceiling, as well as some elements of the museum stair-cage, were classified by the Protection of Monuments and Sites, and their restoration was conducted with the aid of a grant from the Council of State of the Republic and Canton of Neuchatel.
-The ambitious project has also resulted in the creation of a reception area and coffee shop, a cultural mediation area as well as exhibition and modernised storage spaces, adapted to the current standards of display and preventive conservation of works.
-The reopening of the museum is also accompanied by extended opening hours and improved accessibility.
+The ambitious project has also resulted in the creation of a reception area and coffee shop, as well as exhibition and modernised storage spaces, adapted to the current standards of display and preventive conservation of works.